epam/hubctl/CONTRIBUTING.md

 If enhancement is rather large, then separate items in the checklist can be broken into multiple issues.
 Goal is not too have a one issue that will be in "In Progress" status for several weeks.
 Instead, we want to have a number of issues that can be implemented in a two days max.

+### Help, I am blocked!

+Sometimes, it happens.
+1. Mark the issue as `Help wanted`.
+2. Notify other contributors about it.
+Ask for help.

+## Branching Strategy

+There are three types of branches:

+- `main` (or `master`) branch - is the stable branch.
+It is used for releases only.
+No direct commits are allowed into this branch.
+- `develop` branch - is the integration branch.
+It contains the latest greatest features.
+Force push is not allowed here.
+Allows only lineal history.
+Changes merged on behalf of PRs (unless trivial, such as typo in readme file).
+Only merge-rebase workflow is allowed.
+- `feature branch` - created on behalf of feature/bugfix.

+    - Should be branched from `develop` branch.
+    - Should be merged back into `develop` branch.
+    - Should deleted once merged.
+    - Should contain issue number in the name.
+Before merged, a PR should be created.
+PR should be reviewed by at least one other developer.
+    - Force push is allowed here

+> Feature branches should be continuously integrated into `develop` branch.
+It should not take more than few days to integrate.

 ### Pushing Changes

 1. Pick and issue and update its status to "In Progress" and assign it to yourself.